 7. Email Writing

 Most people claim that email is dead but statistics show us the opposite.
 In fact, a recent statistic shows that 37% of brands are increasing their email budget.
-So don’t believe that email marketing is insignificant – it’s even more relevant than ever.
+So, don’t believe that email marketing is insignificant as it’s more relevant than ever.

 To get hired as an email writer, you need to have the skills to write persuasive email copy.
 These are the types of emails that people would want to open and read.
 On top of that, you also need to identify a lot of factors about your client’s audience.